mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/azure/_index.md

     "Cold start durations per deployment method for JavaScript functions" true >}}

-It turns out that No Zip is faster than Local Zip which is faster than External Zip, the median difference being in the range of 20%.
+It turns out that No Zip is faster than Local Zip which is faster than External Zip, but the differences are not dramatic.